Palindrome-Puzzles/2022-hunt/docs/deploy.md

  - `registration`: The domain to use when redirecting to the registration site.
  - `default`: The domain to assume we're on if we can't recognize the current domain per this config.

-(Any other names for host config rules are arbitrary.)
+All of the above names **must** be present in your hosts config file.
+Any other names for host config rules are arbitrary and optional.

 The second argument for each host config rule refers to a module with a Django URL configuration.
 These probably don't need to be changed - you just need to pick the right one when writing a host config rule.
  - [`hunt.deploy.urls.unified`](/hunt/deploy/urls/unified.py): Serve all URLs at this domain.
 (Registration URLs are prefixed with a `/registration/` path.)